cmstead/js-refactor-atom/README.md

 ### Contribution Rules and Guidelines

 JS Refactorings is open to pull requests for everything from code to documentation.
 As with any project, there are certain needs which must be addressed.
 JS Refactorings is, at its core, still in development.
-Since it was built on an early version of Visual Studio Code, so there is a fair amount of code that was originally exploratory in nature.
 In its current state, JS Refactorings is fully tested and behaviors are vice-tested into place.
 Going forward, code will be cleaned and, itself, refactored, so a style guide is going to be relatively fluid.